The Lough Erne Wildfowler’s Council (LEWC) celebrated ten years their conservation work by organising a wader conservation conference.

-We all know the risk of Lyme disease to our dogs but as we enter the peak tick season new research has revealed that more than 1 in 7 people worldwide have suffered from the disease.
+We all know the risk of Lyme disease to our dogs but recent research has revealed that more than 1 in 7 people worldwide have suffered from the disease.

 The study in the journal BMJ Global Health found that central Europe had the highest rate of infection with 20%, while men over the age of 50 living in rural areas were most at risk.